vindarel/cl-cookbook/docs/performance.md

----
-title: Performance Tuning and Tips
+# Performance Tuning and Tips
----

 Many Common Lisp implementations translate the source code into assembly language, so the performance is really good compared with some other